v-bosch/v-bosch.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
 description: publications by categories in reversed chronological order.
-See full list in [cv](/cv/)
+See full list in <a href="/cv.md/">CV</a>
 nav: true
 nav_order: 2
 ---